JetBrains/Qodana/topics/code-coverage.md

 should have the relative paths inside the project.
 For example, if your codebase files are contained in the `<project-root>/src/` directory, then file paths in code coverage reports should be `src/<file-name>`.

-2. If you run %product% [locally](Quick-start.xml), use your code coverage tool to generate the code coverage report.
+2. If you run %product% [locally](Quick-start.xml), use your code coverage tool to generate a code coverage report.
 Save the report to the directory where %product% can read it.
 If you run %product% in your [GitHub](github.md) pipeline, configure the workflow as shown in the [](#run-code-coverage) section.

-## Run code coverage
+## Run the code coverage
 {id="run-code-coverage"}

 <note>